-8. In the Appendix, a tabular overview of the goals, objectives-building , indicators and outcomes of the Implementation Plan is presented alongside the key areas for capacity-building and the examples of capacity-building activities of the Capacity-building Action Plan.
-This presentation is intended to show the alignment and complementarity between the two plans and to avoid duplication.
+6. In the Appendix, a tabular overview of the goals, key areas for capacity-building and examples of capacity building activities, indicators, outcomes and actors of the Capacity-building Action Plan is presented.

-A. Implementation Plan

-9. The Implementation Plan outlines goals, representing broad desirable achievements by Parties.
-The goals of the Implementation Plan are organized according to “areas of implementation” and “enabling environment”.
-The “areas of implementation” consist of goals concerning key elements for the implementation of the Protocol.
-The “enabling environment” comprises cross-cutting goals related to providing support for implementation, i.e. capacity-building, resource mobilization, cooperation, and public awareness, education and participation.
-The goals under the “enabling environment” represent cross-cutting achievements that benefit a variety of implementation-related goals and can be read in conjunction with the goals related to “areas for implementation”.
-Each goal includes corresponding objectives, outcomes and indicators.

-10. The objectives describe key accomplishments to achieve the goal to which they relate.
-The objectives are not intended to provide an exhaustive list of accomplishments that may be relevant for the goal.
-The objectives follow the provisions in the Protocol, including both obligations and other provisions, and guidance provided through decisions of the Conference of the Parties serving as the meeting of the Parties to the Protocol.
-Most goals include multiple objectives.

-11. The indicators are designed to measure progress towards the objectives.
-The indicators are intended to be simple, measurable and relevant to the associated objective.

-12. The outcomes describe what the effect will be of achieving the goal.

-B. Capacity-building Action Plan
+7. The Capacity-Building Action Plan is aligned with the goals of the Implementation Plan for the Cartagena Protocol.
+The goals represent broad desirable achievements by Parties.
+For each goal, key areas for capacity-building, examples of capacity-building activities, indicators, outcomes and actors are provided.

--13.
-The Capacity-building Action plan outlines key areas for capacity building related to each goal of the Implementation Plan.
+8. The key areas for capacity-building relate to each goal of the Implementation Plan.
 The key areas for capacity-building are aligned with the objectives of the Implementation Plan and include areas for which capacity-building activities are suggested.

-14. The Action Plan also provides a list of examples of capacity-building activities, which were developed taking into consideration the capacity-building activities of continuing relevance included in, among others, the Framework and Action Plan for Capacity-Building for the Effective Implementation of the Cartagena Protocol (2012-2020), and the programme of work on public awareness, education and participation.13 Some key areas for capacity-building and capacity-building activities are relevant to multiple goals.
-This is the case with goals A.6, A.7 and A.8, related to different aspects of detection and identification of living modified organisms.
-Accordingly, the key areas for capacity-building and the capacity-building activities are presented as applying to the three goals.15.
-The key areas and capacity-building activities outlined in the Capacity-Building Action Plan are not meant to be prescriptive or exhaustive.
+9. The Action Plan also provides a list of examples of capacity-building activities, which were developed taking into consideration the capacity-building activities of continuing relevance included in, among others, the Framework and Action Plan for Capacity-Building for the Effective Implementation of the Cartagena Protocol (2012-2020), and the programme of work on public awareness, education and participation.13 The capacity-building activities are meant to support the successful implementation of the Cartagena Protocol.
+Activities may contribute to one or several outcomes.

+10. The key areas and capacity-building activities outlined in the Capacity-Building Action Plan are not meant to be prescriptive or exhaustive.
 The key areas for capacity-building are meant as indicative areas in which capacities may be needed, and on which capacity-building interventions may focus, depending on national circumstances and needs.
-The capacity-building activities are examples of the kinds of activities that could be undertaken in order to achieve the goals and outcomes of the Implementation Plan.
+The capacity-building activities are examples and not an exhaustive list since each country should adapt the activities to their reality and needs.
+Additionally, lessons learned in previous capacity-building activities can support the identification of the most suitable activities to be developed in each country.
 It is recognized that national and regional needs and circumstances should ultimately determine the design and delivery of capacity-building activities, taking also into consideration the strategic guidance provided in the long-term strategic framework for capacity-building, as appropriate.

+11. The Action Plan also provides a set of indicators designed to measure the success of the activities and/or the contribution of the activities to the outcome.
+They are intended to be simple, measurable and relevant to the outcome.
+Each indicator refers to an activity and/or the outcome.

+12. The Action Plan also identifies actors, which represent a non-exhaustive, indicative list of actors involved in the activities (including by funding) as well as target groups/audiences as addressees of the activities.